Ligamentous Cervical Instability

 Healing from ligamentous cervical instability is a journey.
 With precise care, diagnostic imaging, and supportive therapies, patients can achieve lasting relief and improved function.

-If you are looking for help with a chiropractor in Spokane, visit our home page more information.
+If you are looking for help with a Chiropractor in Spokane, visit our home page more information.
 To schedule a new patient appointment with our Mead (north Spokane) or South Hill offices, complete a new patient request form here, or call us direct at 509-315-8166.